 • Your income will have stagnated relative to the cost and service of healthcare

-• Your income will have stagnated relative to the required good and services to exist.
+• Your income will have stagnated relative to the required good and services to exist

-And in 20 years from now in the West, you'll still be hearing about how tech is solving problems when it's doing absolutely nothing for the actual things that we all need.
+Yet in 20 years from now in the West, you'll still be hearing about how tech is solving problems when it's doing absolutely nothing for the actual things that we all need.

 Keep in mind that I was one of the only demographers over a decade ago who predicted that the Western Millennial generation would not outlive its parents.
 Experts at the time were predicting that Western Millennials would live to 120 or beyond.
 Not only were they all wrong, my predictions ended up under predicting how bad Western Millennials would be doing in terms of health.